cfteach/NNDL_2025/_sources/intro.md

 ```

-**Credits**: Material on git, VS-Code, and HPC prepared by K. Suresh
+**Credits**: Lectures on how to use git, VS-Code, and HPC prepared by K. Suresh